Banknotes of the British Armed Forces

 The British Armed Forces issued their own banknotes between 1946 and 1972.

-At the end of the war in Europe in 1945, France, Britain, United States and Russia agreed at the Potsdam Conference to split Germany into four occupation zones.
+At the end of the war in Europe in 1945, France, the United Kingdom, the United States and the Soviet Union agreed at the Potsdam Conference to split Germany into four occupation zones.
 The British area was occupied by the 21st Army Group that was collectively known as the British Army of the Rhine (BAOR).
 The Allies' job was challenging.
 They had to disband and disarm the German fighting machine, reassemble the country's basic infrastructure, and cope with population on the brink of starvation.
 To this end the BAOR operated as a country within a country, requiring a monetary system that functioned to serve the needs of the occupying forces.
 However, a problem soon emerged; goods intended for the troops were being sold to a thriving black market among the local population at highly inflated prices.
 Millions of pounds sterling were being lost by the taxpayers of Britain.
 A series of stopgap measures slowed, but did not stop the problem.
 It was decided in March 1946 that special military voucher system was needed.

-Historically, soldiers serving overseas had been paid in local currency rather than in their "home" currency, most cash drawn by soldiers would go directly into the local economy, and in a damaged economy the effects of a hard currency such as the £ circulating freely alongside weaker local currencies could be severely problematic, risking severe inflation.
-There were other problems as well; once £ were circulating in a combat region, the opposing side could freely use its own stocks of £ as currency, or acquire stocks for use elsewhere to support their war effort.
-The high purchasing power of the £ and its easy transference back to Britain also posed a significant incentive to the black marketers.
+Historically, soldiers serving overseas had been paid in local currency rather than in their "home" currency, most cash drawn by soldiers would go directly into the local economy, and in a damaged economy the effects of a hard currency such as the pound circulating freely alongside weaker local currencies could be severely problematic, risking severe inflation.
+There were other problems as well; once pounds were circulating in a combat region, the opposing side could freely use its own stocks of pounds as currency, or acquire stocks for use elsewhere to support their war effort.
+The high purchasing power of the pound and its easy transference back to Britain also posed a significant incentive to the black marketers.